-While both are very organized, they couldn’t be more different.
-George is an engineer and father who loves precision, geometric designs, and is very inquisitive, always ready with a battery of questions.
-Abby is a busy professional and mother who loves bright colors and knows what exactly she wants from the outset.
+California Closets customers Abby and George are the kind of couple you imagine when you hear the phrase “opposites attract.”
+While both are very organized, they couldn’’t be more different.
+George is an engineer who loves precision and geometric designs and is very inquisitive, always ready with questions.
+Abby is a busy professional who loves bright colors and knows what exactly she wants from the outset.

-The dining room unit is exactly what they envisioned.
-They chose a beautiful vibrant wall color to suit Abby’s taste for color and finished the storage unit in a simple black and white for George's taste.
-Glass shelving on top kept sight lines open while dark shelves under the painting grounded the entire system in the room.
+for With George and Abby’s input, we created beautiful storage systems that would enhance the value of their home.
+In the dining room, adding storage wasn’t just about providing function; it was also about creating a stunning focal point in their alcove.
+They chose a beautiful vibrant wall color to suit Abby’s tastes and finished the unit in simple black and white for George.
+Glass shelving on top kept sight lines open while dark shelves under their existing painting grounded the entire system in the room.